Proteusiq/Pragmatic-Python/chapters/02_tdd.md

 ###### WIP: Closing ...

 Ousterhout’s critique hits because it’s half-true.
 Tactical TDD can lead to a mess if you chase green lights without discipline.
 But pragmatic TDD—driven by user stories and anchored in refactoring—sidesteps those pitfalls.
 It’s not anti-design; it’s *design gennem iteration*.
 The incrementalism he criticizes is a strength, letting you adapt to shifting requirements without breaking the system.
-The mess he fears comes from sloppy execution, ikke TDD selv.
+The mess he fears comes from sloppy execution, not TDD self.

 With USDD, TDD becomes a tool for solving real problems, not just passing tests.
-User stories keep you grounded, refactoring keeps you clean, and the result is software that’s pragmatic, adaptable, og bygget til at holde.
+User stories keep you grounded, refactoring keeps you clean, and the result is software that’s pragmatic, adaptable, and _`bygget til at holde` {built to last, psst!
+Dansk}.